SGR loans: Why William Ruto needs to tread carefully

 Kenya Railways would then use the money for the construction of the SGR.

-As long as National Treasury is servicing the SGR loan as it falls due and there is the requisite minimum amount deposited at Escrow accounts, said the payment agreement, KCB may transfer the balance of the escrow account to Treasury as a discharge of its payments towards National Treasury under the on-lending agreement.
+As long as National Treasury is servicing the SGR loan as it falls due and there is the requisite minimum amount deposited at Escrow accounts, said the payment agreement, KCB ma tryansfer the balance of the escrow account to Treasury as a discharge of its payments towards National Treasury under the on-lending agreement.

 Kenya Railways assigned to Exim Bank all the security it had and to the long term service agreement.
 This includes the right to receivables, amounts owed to KPA for service rendered; any right to claim against or receive damages; get-off or counterclaim amounts or any other payments from KPA.